rlogiacco/PlotPlus/README.md

 Preamble
 ============

-Data plotting can be quite challenging for micro controllers as those devices are commonly unable to access to high resolution display and rarely have the required computational power.
+Data plotting can be quite challenging for microcontrollers as those devices are commonly unable to access to the high-resolution display and rarely have the required computational power.
-The common approach in these cases is to store the information on a permanent support for later analisys or send the data live to a more powerful device.
+The common approach in these cases is to store the information on a permanent support for later analysis or send the data live to a more powerful device.
 This library supports the latter using a client application to render a graphical representation of the transferred data.

 The `PlotPlus` library can either use the Arduino hardware `Serial` (used by default) or any other stream, like `SoftwareSerial` or `Serial2` to send the information to the plotting device.